Renaissance: Investigating the Pretraining of Vision-Language Encoders: Conclusion

 \section{Conclusion}

 In this study, we have examined some basic features of pretraining vision-language transformers.
-In addition to the experiments that we've performed, we also introduced a flexible vision-language modeling framework called Renaissance, the source code for which can be found at https://github.com/bsu-slim/renaissance.
+In addition to the experiments that we've performed, we also introduced a flexible vision-language modeling framework called Renaissance, the source code for which will by made available upon publication.
 In our first set of experiments we showed that pretrained vision and text modules can be frozen during vision-language pretraining with only small losses in downstream performance.
 This finding opens the possibility of training VL models whose size might normally exceed one's compute budget.
 In our second and final experiment we compared of effect of basing a one-tower encoder model on a text transformer versus a vision transformer.
 Surprisingly, our results indicate that neither strategy is superior to the other and that randomly initializing model weights yields the best results.
 We therefore recommend training one-tower models from scratch when possible.
 We conclude this study with the observation that multi-modal modeling is a rapidly expanding pursuit and we hope that this paper is among the first of many that aim to shed light on this dynamic and exciting field of deep learning.